Getting Started with React Chart

-This section describes the steps to create a simple Chart and demonstrates the basic usage of the Chart component.
+This section explains the steps required to create a simple React Chart component and demonstrate its basic usage in a React environment.

 Ready to streamline your Syncfusion® React development?
 Discover the full potential of Syncfusion® React components with Syncfusion® AI Coding Assistant.
 Effortlessly integrate, configure, and enhance your projects with intelligent, context-aware code suggestions, streamlined setups, and real-time insights—all seamlessly integrated into your preferred AI-powered IDEs like VS Code, Cursor, Syncfusion® CodeStudio and more.
 Explore Syncfusion® AI Coding Assistant